 - Presentation at PhD Workshop:Based on the abstracts, a program committee will select the most promising entrants to participate in a PhD workshop which will take place at the congress.
 In the workshop session, students will have the opportunity to present their work to the judges and conference attendees.
 Based on the presentations, the judges will select a group of winners.

 Students who make it to this round and cannot be supported by their own institutions will be eligible for a grant to attend the workshop.
-The grant will provide funds towards congress registration fees and accommodation for four nights in a student dormitory.
+The grant will provide funds towards congress registration fees (partial coverage), accommodation for four nights in a student dormitory, and travel costs.
 Authors of accepted abstracts who request grant support to the workshop organizers will be informed in due time about feasibility of support.
 The grants are offered by the Polish Academy of Sciences.

 The competition is primarily open to PhD students at all stages of their study, but abstracts sent by entrants enrolled as a Master student at their universities will also be considered.